 The wearable object has a long history of holding strong meaning and communicating specific intention, for both the maker and the wearer.
 Jewelry art enjoys a unique connection of intimacy with the viewer.
-These qualities can inherently amplify concept and expression of social awareness, political ideology, gender identity, personal experience, etc. The Statement Pieces exhibition will showcase jewelry created not only to wear, but to tell a story, communicate an idea, or to make a statement.
+These qualities can inherently amplify concept and expression of social awareness, political ideology, gender identity, personal experience, etc. The Statement Pieces exhibition showcases jewelry created not only to wear, but to tell a story, communicate an idea, or to make a statement.

 Statement Pieces is juried by Kate Lydon.
 Lydon is the Director of Exhibitions at Contemporary Craft (CC).
 She received dual degrees in Art History and French at Denison University in OH and a master’s degree from the Archival, Museum and Editing Program at Duquesne University in Pittsburgh.
 Lydon served as registrar for The Frick Art & Historical Center in Pittsburgh and as exhibitions coordinator at the Pittsburgh Center for the Arts.
 She has juried, curated and adjudicated many exhibitions and competitions throughout the US, including The Society of Arts and Crafts, Boston, MA; The 2014 Smithsonian Craft Show, Washington, DC; and The Ohio Craft Museum, Columbus, OH, among others.